-Sweet Movie — CLASSIC FILM PICK
+SWEET MOVIE — CLASSIC FILM PICK

 The film is saturated in political references.
-Rare footage of the Nazi exhumation of mass graves of Polish nationals from the Katyn Forest Massacre of 1940 bears disturbing witness to atrocities committed under Stalin’s order.
-The unsettling black-and-white images contrast with disgusting sequences of infantilized artistic expression by Otto Muehl’s Wilhelm Reich-influenced Friderichshof commune.
+Footage of the Nazi exhumation of mass graves of Polish nationals from the Katyn massacre of 1940 bears disturbing witness to atrocities committed under Stalin’s regime.
+The unsettling black-and-white images contrast with disgusting sequences of infantilized artistic expression by Otto Muehl’s Wilhelm Reich-influenced “Friderichshof” commune of performers.
 Makevejev challenges his audience to question what they find most repellent, and why.

-On the consecration of their marriage Mr. Dollars exposes his gold-painted member, from which he urinates on his new bride rather than penetrating her.
+On the consecration of their marriage, Mr. Dollars exposes his gold-painted member, from which he urinates on his new bride rather than penetrating her.
 Miss Monde’s rejection of Mr. Dollars maltreatment is cause for her to be carried off by a black body-builder named Mr. Muscle, a “certified psychopath” with his own advertising slogan — “Try me I’m delicious.”

-On the opposite but equal side of the coin is Anna Planeta (Anna Prucnal), a free-love-offering communist revolutionary banned in all countries.
+On the opposite, equal side of the coin is Anna Planeta (Anna Prucnal), a free-love-offering communist revolutionary banned in all countries.
 Anna helms a candy-filled boat called “the Survival” through Amsterdam’s waterways to avoid legal restrictions.
 A giant handmade likeness of Karl Marx’s face adorns the boat’s bow.
 A plastic bag filled with water hangs from the caricature’s left eye as a solitary teardrop beneath his bandaged eyebrow.
 In plying her trade of attracting revolutionary recruits of all ages, Anna kills whomever she seduces — revolution equals death.

-To this day, “Sweet Movie” remains a powerfully defiant film deeply rooted in anti-authoritarian motives.
+“Sweet Movie” remains a powerfully defiant film rooted deeply in anti-authoritarian ideology.
 A recurring ballad rhetorically asks, “Is there life on the Earth?
 Is there life after birth?”